 - Couples won’t be able to see wedding photos the day of.
 This can be fun for a newly-married couple to do, but if guests aren’t allowed to take photos, they won’t be able to look through any.
 However, that’s how it was for newlyweds before all this technology!

 - Missed moments.
 Some couples are concerned that their booked photographer might miss some special moments, and they believe that their guests will capture them in case.
 If you’re concerned you’ll miss out on something, have a conversation with your professional photographer.
 You can make a list of must-have shots, or you may want to request that he or she brings along a second photographer to ensure that nothing is missed.

-- No fun wedding hashtag.
+- There won’t be a cute wedding hashtag.
 A big trend over the last several years has been the wedding hashtag.
 If this is something that you want, an unplugged wedding ceremony is probably not right for you.
 Or, you can instruct your guests to use the hashtag—but only during the reception.

 - Hurt feelings.
 Implementing a “no devices” rule at your wedding might hurt the feelings of some of your guests.
 However, it’s important to keep in mind that it is your wedding day, not theirs.
 You may just need to do some gentle, polite explaining with your reasoning.

 You and your fiancé(e) should carefully weigh these pros and cons in order to decide if an unplugged wedding is right for you.
 If you decide it’s what you want, read below for the best way to announce your unplugged ceremony.